Cylinder chess: Rules and gameplay

-Some cylinder chess problems allow null moves, or moves such that every piece stays in the same place, as long as any piece performing such a move travels a nonzero distance by crossing over the edge of the board.
-However, most actual games of cylinder chess disallow null moves.
+One possible rule variation in cylinder chess is to allow null moves, or moves such that every piece stays in the same place, as long as any piece performing such a move travels a nonzero distance by crossing over the edge of the board; only a rook or queen can perform such a move.
+This variation is rare in actual play, but it is often seen in cylinder chess problems.

 Strategy

 In cylinder chess, the traditional hierarchy of piece strengths is changed, with bishops being significantly stronger than knights.
 The knight and rook do not gain much more power from the cylindrical board, but bishops and especially queens become stronger.
 The center squares are unimportant to control, and moving a pawn to the center in the opening is very weakening because it opens the player's center to attacks by the opponent's bishops, which have been allowed faster access to the flank squares.

 Cylinder chess also has different endgames than standard chess.
 For example, unlike in standard chess, a king and rook cannot force checkmate against a lone king on the cylindrical board.
+Additionally, two rooks cannot deliver a ladder mate against an opposing lone king along the files as the latter would wrap around to the other side (but are still able to do so on the ranks).

 Piece values according to H. G. Muller are as follows:

 In chess problems

 The diagram shows a cylinder chess problem that allows null moves.
 The move 1.Rg4, threatening 2.Rg5#, fails due to 1...Ka5.
-The solution is to put Black in zugzwang by playing 1.Rh4, moving the rook on h4 to its own square; now, after either 1...Ka5 or 1...c4, 2.R4h5# is mate.
+The solution is to put Black in zugzwang by playing 1.Rh4, moving the rook on h4 to its own square; then, after either 1...Ka5 or 1...c4, 2.R4h5# is mate.

 Related variants

 In horizontal cylinder chess, the first and last ranks of the chessboard are connected.
-In toroidal chess, the board has the form of a torus.
+In toroidal chess, the board has the form of a torus (donut shape).
 A toroidal board can be formed by connecting the first and last ranks of the cylindrical board.

 Horizontal cylinder chess and toroidal chess, unlike cylinder chess, cannot use the starting position of standard chess; otherwise, both kings will begin the game in checkmate.
 The adjacent diagram shows the starting position for toroidal chess on a standard board.
 In the starting setup, the rooks protect each other while being threatened by the opponent's rooks.
 They are supported by the knights on the sides of the board, making their positions more defensible.

 On the toroidal board, checkmate is impossible with king and queen versus king, but it is possible with king and two rooks versus king.

+Bishops can make null moves in toroidal chess, by moving e.g. c1–d2–e3–f4–g5–h6–a7–b8–c1.